 However the best way to view the Puma is a blend of a retro, sharp small hot hatch- with regards to it driving dynamics yet blended with a retro Japanese sports car like the Mazda FD RX-7 or Toyota A80 Supra in terms of development.
 I’m not saying that the Ford Puma is a Mazda RX-7 or Toyota Supra with a blue oval on the front, but that is was developed in the same way, on a smaller scale sure- but was definitely not a regular car with a fancy hat body-style.

 Sadly for the fate of the Puma, it will be back, but not as a compact coupe, but as a small crossover, which is sad as it will not be for what its nameplate has stood for, a great driving, interesting compact coupe pitched at driving enthusiasts, but as a small, B-segment crossover SUV to flog with a catchy name for those who don’t remember, or for those who liked that look of the Puma.
-It will be a based off the Fiesta, like the original and what it’ll replace ,the Ecosport and pitched more strongly against the Nissan Juke and Hyundai Kona, which aren’t bad cars necessarily, and for crossovers aren’t big monstrosities with a big fake off-road persona, but despite that, it taints the Ford Puma nameplate.
+Instead of being a Fiesta derivative that drives and handles better than a Fiesta, this new derivative will be the opposite.
+It will be a based off the Fiesta, like the original and it’ll replace or sit alongside the Ecosport, pitched more against the Nissan Juke and Hyundai Kona, which aren’t bad cars necessarily, and for crossovers aren’t big monstrosities with a big fake off-road persona, but despite that, it taints the Ford Puma nameplate.
 Mitsubishi recently did the same with their Eclipse, also a retro compact sports coupe, reintroduced as a crossover.
 Hopefully this isn’t a trend or bandwagon that manufacturers jump on, to make a quick cent off people’s nostalgia.